 Kristen has a BA in Communication Studies and Psychology from Stetson University.
 She has worked in the Finance Division of Northside Hospital since 1999.
 She resides in Sandy Springs with her dog, Avery, and three kitties, Charlie, Linus and Lucy.

 Director of Marketing & Community Events, Heritage Sandy Springs

 Good Mews Associate Since: 2009

 Sarah started with Good Mews on the Clean & Feed Committee in 2009 before becoming a medical volunteer, a position she still maintains.
 She currently serves as the Communications Committee Chair and is the editor of “Purrs & Prattlings”, Good Mews’ quarterly newsletter, in addition to “Mews News”, the organization’s monthly e-newsletter.
 She is also a member of the Marketing Committee where she contributes to graphic design projects and promotional events.
 Sarah co-chaired the Live/Silent Auction fundraiser in 2011-2012 and 2014-2016.
 She’s been active in a variety of other fundraising events for the shelter and serves as an administrator for the Good Mews Facebook page.
-Sarah was elected as Board Secretary in 2016 and is responsible for maintaining the official records of Board meetings, compiling agendas, and recording votes and minutes.
+Sarah served as Board Secretary in 2016 and 2017.
 She has a Bachelor of Arts in Psychology from Illinois Wesleyan and has completed coursework towards a Clinical Counseling degree at Illinois State University.
 Sarah lives in Marietta.